Catawba Valley Chapter

 Gastonia, North Carolina

 Our chapter meets the third Saturday in September, November, and January.
-We meet the fourth Saturday in April at 10:00 am.
+We meet the fourth Saturday in April.
 Our chapter remains committed to the goals of our National Society.

 September 8, 2012.